kolaynurdan/certificates/README.md

-### certificates
+### Certificates

-#Certificates I have received to improve my technical knowledge
+Certificates I have received to improve my technical knowledge